 If you are trying to consolidate your debts onto a single account, this may give you an opportunity to do so.
 Use a low interest credit card to pay off all of the debts you have, and then you can focus on making one payment each month.

 Cons of Paying Taxes with a Credit Card

 When you charge your taxes to your credit card, you have to consider the interest rate on your card.
 This is usually much higher than what you would have with a payment plan through the IRS.
 If you have a new card with 0% interest, note when that introductory rate expires.
 You will need to make sure to pay off your debt before then.

 Know there are fees for paying taxes with a credit card.
-Typically, charging taxes with your credit card will cost an additional 2% to 4% of your tax bill.
-That means you’d be paying an extra $20 to $40 on a tax bill of $1,000.
+Typically, charging taxes with your credit card will cost an additional 1.87% to 2% of your tax bill.
+That means you’d be paying an extra $20 on every $1,000 that you charge.
 These fees do not go to the IRS.
 They go to the payment processor.
 They’re basically money out of your pocket.